 North Dakota Addiction Statistics

-While all states have their share of drug and alcohol issues, North Dakota is near the top of the list for alcohol abuse in the United States.
+While all states have their share of drug and alcohol issues, North Dakota is near the top of the list for alcohol use in the United States.
 According to a study conducted by CBS News, 30 percent of North Dakota residents admitted to binge drinking in the past 30 days.
 To break that statistic down, nearly one out of every three North Dakota residents drank in excess at least once in the prior month.

 A study completed by the North Dakota state government in 2015 showed a promising decrease in the non-medical use of prescription drugs.
 Nearly 6.5 percent of North Dakota residents reported non-medical use of prescription drugs in 2011, compared to only 4.9 percent in 2015.
 Of students in grades 7-12, 16.4 percent admitted to the non-medical use of prescription drugs at least once in their lifetime.